-- 1. A minimum of 36 credits must be completed at the 4000- or 5000-level, which may include as many research credits as considered appropriate by the advisor. - 2.
+- 1. A minimum of 36 credits must be at the 4000- or 5000-level and may include as many dissertation research credits as considered appropriate by the advisor.
+The total number of credits required for the degree is 90. - 2.
 For students entering with a master's degree, up to 45 credits may be transferred and applied to the doctorate degree.
 In addition, a minimum of 45 credits must be completed at DU.
 The total number of credits required for the degree is 90. - 3.
 No courses at the 1000- or 2000-level are acceptable. - 4.
 An overall GPA of 3.0 is required for the degree. - 5.
-Any individual grade lower than C-renders the credit unacceptable. - 6.
-A student who holds a master's degree on entering the doctoral program is expected to complete all requirements for the degree no later than seven years after beginning the program.
+Any individual grade lower than C- renders the credit unacceptable. - 6.
+Students who have completed the required 90 credits and are still working on the dissertation are eligible for Continuous Enrollment to maintain active student status at the University.
+Students working on internships are not eligible for Continuous Enrollment. - 7.
+Students must complete all requirements for the doctoral degree no later than seven years after doctoral studies begin.